Building the Mindset to Achieve Greatness Over Time

 When Charles “Chuck” Metellus, MSW, CWCM, Diversion Supervisor with One Hope United, first began working with Sam*, the teenage boy was struggling to cope in the aftermath of tragedy.
 Several of Sam’s nine siblings had been removed from his mother’s care due to a severe drug addiction, and Sam was experiencing suicidal ideations, which resulted in emergency medical attention.
 In fact, on several occasions, Sam admitted himself to emergency care.
 “Sam told me he could only think and be with himself when he was hospitalized,” Chuck said.

 Chuck provided in-home services for Sam in conjunction with the Florida Department of Children and Families (DCF).
-He also made efforts to mentor Sam and take him out to eat.
+He also mentored Sam, and took him out to eat.
 Chuck quickly realized Sam’s environment was the biggest factor holding him back from improving his mental health.
 “Sam is a smart kid with a lot of potential, but it’s nearly impossible to change when so many of the people closest to you are making unhealthy choices,” Chuck shared.

 Chuck located Sam’s older sister, who was willing and able to provide a healthier home environment for Sam.
 Chuck was assisted by Child Protective Investigator (CPI), Hipolito, who played a “crucial” role in Sam’s case.
 At the beginning of March, Sam boarded his first flight to start his new life in North Carolina.